deependdreams/2026-design-on-purpose-workshop/_essay/02-outline.md

 - sharing and closing circle
   - invitation to bring exampls of interfaces, spaces, moments to tomorrow's section

-### Day 2, Design on Purpose: Surfacing Relationality and Multiplicity
+### Day 2
-Day 2 will involve
+### Design on Purpose: Surfacing Relationality and Multiplicity
 - Opening checkin circle
 - Data modelling overview
   - sharing example projects
      - identifying their structures and data design choices
      - mapping values and goals to their data model
 - connecting overall values/goals with metadata values into visions of possibility excerise
 - sharing and closing circle